 Synanceia poison contains verrucotoxin (VTX), a proteinaceous toxin that affects Ca2+ channel function via the -adrenoceptor-cAMP-PKA pathway.

 In humans, stings can cause severe pain, respiratory weakness, cardiovascular damage, convulsions, and paralysis and can even result in death.
-Stonefish stings are exceedingly painful and can be fatal.
+Stonefish stings are exceedingly painful and can be fatal, hence, it is among the top most poisonous animals under the sea.

 The two most commonly advised therapies are heat therapy to the affected area and antivenom.
 Heated water of at least 45 °C (113 °F) administered to the damaged area denatures stonefish poison while causing minimal discomfort to the victim.